Imprint or Line: Harlequin Presents #984

 Final Analysis of Don’t Ask Me Now

-What a wonderfully unique Harlequin Presents is Don’t Ask Me Now.
+Don’t Ask Me Now is a wonderfully unique Harlequin Presents.
 It was written to keep you guessing who’s the right man in this love triangle, then made you root for that right man to get the girl.
 I don’t even want to imagine how this kind of plot would be addressed in a modern HP/ Mills and Boon.
 If it has, I don’t want to know!

 Emma Darcy executed this plot with perfection.
 Although I’ve enjoyed many of her books, like Fantasy, this one is special.
 It’s one of my most beloved Harlequin Presents; if not a top 10 pick, then top 20 for sure.